QuiteAFancyEmerald/Holy-Unblocker/README.md

 #### Details of `/views/`

-- `/archive/` is used for game pages and vibeOS.
+- `/dist/` is used for minfied files.
+Created on build.
 - `/pages/` is used for the HTML for the site.
 - `/assets/` is used for storing various CSS, JS, image, and JSON files.
+- `/scram/` contains the respective local Scramjet implementation.
+Some files are overridden by the node module.
+- `/uv/` contains the UV implementation.

 #### Scripts located in `/views/assets/js/`

-- `bareTransport.js` is a locally installed version of the bare transport module which allows Ultraviolet to function.
 - `card.js` adds a fancy visual effect to the box cards displayed on the welcome screen.
-- `common.js` is used on all pages and allows commonly used features to function.
+- `common.js` is used on all pages and allows most site features to function such as autocomplete.
-- `csel.js` manages the settings menu on the header.
+- `csel.js` manages the settings menu, omnibox function and other additional features.
-- `particles.js` is the animated background effect that's present on all pages.
+- `loader.js` is used as an asset for DOM masquerading.
 - `register-sw.js` creates and manages service workers that allow Ultraviolet to function, and also uses bare transport.

 ## Future Additions